-Common Stock Price Performance Award - On July 15, 2011, the Compensation Committee approved a share-based compensation plan that will allow certain members of our management team to receive shares of the Company's common stock if the price of our common stock averages \$17.00 per share or higher over a five-day period.
-If the price of our common stock achieves this level on or before July 15, 2014, 100 percent of the awarded shares will vest.
-If the price of our common stock reaches the target from July 16, 2014 through July 15, 2016, only 50 percent of the performance shares will vest.
-No shares will vest if the price target is met subsequent to July 16, 2016.
+Common Stock Price Performance Award - On July 15, 2011, the Compensation Committee approved a share-based compensation plan that will allow certain members of our management team to receive shares of the Company's common stock if the price of our common stock averages specified levels over a five-day period.
+If the price of our common stock achieves the specified levels within three years of the grant date, 100 percent of the awarded shares will vest.
+If the price of our common stock reaches the specified levels between three and five years from the grant date, only 50 percent of the performance shares will vest.
+No shares will vest to participants if the specified price targets are met after five years from the grant date.
 We believe that this award program will increase shareholder value as shares will only be awarded to participants if the Company's share price significantly increases over a relatively short period of time.